Onwards to Tunis!

 Now I'm wondering if the tension I was sensing in Tunis wasn't just in my head.
 A lot of the people out on those streets had to have known what was about to happen.
 Now I felt like I was connecting some of the dots.

 Anyway, I might have had a bad experience here, but my stay wasn't very long.
 Honestly, I really don't feel like I can pass any real judgements on Tunis or Tunisia.
-I'm open to coming back... but it's definitely not high on my list.
+Hopefully I can come back in the future and do this place justice.
+But for now, Tunisia’s only representation on this website will be this strange data-point.